Flaryiest/RevisionDojo-TakeHome/README.md

 ## Issue Detection & Removal

 This validator implements a comprehensive quality assurance system that identifies and removes questions exhibiting various structural, formatting, and content issues.
-The system uses a tiered approach with four severity levels to ensure only high-quality, answerable questions remain in the dataset.
+The system uses a tiered approach with four severity levels and includes NLP-based ambiguity detection to ensure only high-quality, answerable questions remain in the dataset.

 ## Installation